navapbc/template-application-nextjs/app/README.md

 ##### Other scripts

-- `make release-build` - Creates the Docker image for deployment
+- `make release-build` - Creates the Docker image for deployment to the cloud

 ## 🖼️ Storybook